About the Challenge

-Since 2008, the Challenge has supported The Smith Family in raising nearly $4million to help children in need to break the cycle of disadvantage through education.
+Since 2008, The Challenge has supported The Smith Family in raising over $6million to help children in need to break the cycle of disadvantage through education.

-The Smith Family Challenge is an exhilarating 100km off road adventure held over two days.
-Teams of four navigate by foot, bike and on water to the finish line.
-Challengers pay the full cost of the event so 100% of donations go directly to The Smith Family programs
+The Smith Family Challenge is an exhilarating 100km off-road adventure held over two days.
+Teams of four navigate by foot, bike and on the water to the finish line.
+Challengers pay the full cost of the event so 100% of donations go directly to The Smith Family programs.

 All funds raised by the Challengers will help to provide these children with practical essentials like school books, shoes, bags, uniforms and the support they need to keep up at school and realise their full potential.

-"The Smith Family does extraordinary work with the young people of Australia, giving them hope for a self-supported future.
-In March 2018, The Challenge will offer some of Australia's most privileged a chance to give something back.
-We put ourselves through two days of competition, funding everything ourselves and are always supported amazingly by generous sponsors.
+"The Smith Family does extraordinary work with the young people of Australia, supporting their education and vastly improving their chances of breaking the poverty cycle they were born into.
+In March 2020, The Challenge will once again see some of Australia's most privileged show their support for young Aussies.
+Challengers put themselves through two days of gruelling competition, funding everything themselves and supported amazingly by generous sponsors.
 Thanks in advance for your interest, energy and financial support.
-And welcome one and all, participants, sponsors and other supporters to TSFC 2018!"
+After the event, we will publish our results and some stories of our endeavours as well as how the money we raise has changed the lives of Australian families.
+Welcome one and all, participants, sponsors and other supporters to The Smith Family Challenge 2020"

 The Smith Family

 $714,086 towards our goal of $1,000,000